thiagokokada/blog/2024-08-05/01-my-favorite-device-is-a-chromebook.md

 inside ChromeOS.
-It runs Debian (it seems you can [run other distros](https://www.reddit.com/r/Crostini/wiki/howto/run-other-distros/) though) with a deep integration with ChromeOS, so you can run even graphical programs without issues (even OpenGL works!):
+It runs Debian (it seems you can [run other distros](https://www.reddit.com/r/Crostini/wiki/howto/run-other-distros/) though) with a deep integration with ChromeOS, so you can run even graphical programs without issues (including OpenGL!):

 ![Fastfetch inside Crostini with gitk running side-by-side.](/2024-08-05/Screenshot_2024-08-05_21.22.29.png)